 Trudy Bourgeois is founder and CEO of The

-Center for Workforce Excellence and NEW
+Center for Workforce Excellence.
+She

 is happy to answer your career questions.
 Please email them to NEW

 Communications Manager Barbara Grondin